Figure skating jumps: Pair skating

-Throw jumps are "partner-assisted jumps in which the woman is thrown into the air by the man on the takeoff and lands without assistance from her partner on a backward outside edge".<ref name=" Skate Canada says, "The male partner assists the female into flight."
+Throw jumps are "partner-assisted jumps in which the Woman is thrown into the air by the Man on the takeoff and lands without assistance from her partner on a backward outside edge".
+Skate Canada says, "The male partner assists the female into flight."
 The types of throw jumps include: the throw Axel, the throw Salchow, the throw toe loop, the throw loop, the throw flip, and the throw Lutz.
 The throw triple Axel is a difficult throw to accomplish because the woman must perform three-and-one-half revolutions after being thrown by the man, a half-revolution more than other triple jumps, and because it requires a forward takeoff.
 The speed of the team's entry into the throw jump and the number of rotations performed increases its difficulty, as well as the height and/or distance they create.
-Pair teams must perform one throw jump during their short programs; senior teams can perform any double or triple throw jump, and junior teams must perform a double or triple toe loop, flip, or Lutz.
-If the throw jump is not done correctly, including if it has the wrong number of revolutions, it receives no value.
-Pair teams must perform at least two different throw jumps with a different number of revolutions in their free skating programs.
-A throw jump is judged as a jump with a higher number of revolution if it is over-rotated more than a quarter revolution; for example, if a pair attempts a double throw jump but over-rotates it, the judges record it as a downgraded triple throw jump.
+Pair teams must perform one throw jump during their short programs; senior teams can perform any double or triple throw jump, and junior teams must perform a double or triple toe loop, or a double or triple flip or Lutz.
+If a throw jump in the short program is not done correctly, including if it has the wrong number of revolutions, it receives no value.
+Both juniors and seniors must complete a maximum of two different throw jumps in their free skating programs.